NickBot-dev/osticket-prereqs/README.md

 - Install / Enable Internet Information Services (IIS) in Windows, along with CGI World Wide Web Services -> Application Development Features -> enable CGI

-- Install the Web Server (PHP Manager) Within the “osTicket-Installation-Files” folder, install PHP Manager for Internet Information Services (IIS) (PHPManagerForIIS_V1.5.0.msi)
+- Install the Web Server (PHP Manager) from within the “osTicket-Installation-Files” folder (PHPManagerForIIS_V1.5.0.msi).
+Followed by installing the Rewrite Module (rewrite_amd64_en-US.msi)

 - From the “osTicket-Installation-Files” folder, install MySQL 5.5.62 (mysql-5.5.62-win32.msi) and HeidiSQL to create the database.
 Rename to osTicket.
 Typical Setup ->